Carjacking: Truck carjacking

 Commercial vehicles such as trucks and armored cars may be targets of carjacking attempts.
 Such carjackings may be aimed at stealing cargo, such as liquor, cigarettes, valuable goods, consumer electronics or even drugs.
 In other cases, a carjacked truck may be used to commit another crime, such as robbery or a terrorist attack.

 Knowledge of the location of a truck carrying valuable cargo often requires inside information, and sometimes truck drivers collude with truck carjackers to facilitate the truck carjacking.
 This crime is often perpetuated by organized crime operations or by career criminals, or by a collaboration between the two.
-In particular, La Cosa Nostra has been known to orchestrate the carjacking of trucks (at locations such as Kennedy Airport in which a truck driver under Mafia influence allows carjackers to steal the truck).
+In particular, La Cosa Nostra has been known to orchestrate the carjacking of trucks at locations such as Kennedy Airport in which a truck driver under Mafia influence allows carjackers to steal the truck.

 Incidents by country

+Argentina

+Carjacking has been a common problem in Argentina, it is known there as piratería del asfalto (road piracy).

 South Africa

 Carjacking is a significant problem in South Africa, where it is called hijacking.
 South Africa is thought to have the highest carjacking rate in the world.
 There were 16,000 reported carjackings in 1998.
 The figures dropped to 12,434 reported carjackings in 2005, and continued to drop until 2011 to 2012, when the number of carjackings was 9,475, a record low.
 Subsequently, however, carjackings increased as part of an overall increase in violent organized crime, which the Institute for Security Studies attributed to poor police leadership.
 There were 11,221 reported carjackings in 2014.
 More than half of all carjackings in South Africa occurred in Gauteng province, which includes Johannesburg and Pretoria.

 The carjacking issue in South Africa was depicted in the 2005 film Tsotsi, which won the Academy Award for Best Foreign Language Film.

 In the late 1990s and early 2000s, several new, unconventional anti-carjacking systems designed to harm the attacker were developed and marketed in South Africa, where carjacking had become endemic.
 Among these was the now defunct Blaster, a small flame-thrower that could be mounted to the underside of a vehicle.